IHR Company Profile

 The firm installs and monitors both burglar and fire alarms.
 “Our primary equipment we use is manufactured in the United States by DMP (Digital Monitoring Products).
 We are the distributor for the product which is really top quality equipment.
 It is the only brand that is not built in China or some other foreign country.
 We can also sell and service other brands of equipment, but the U.S. made product is our preference.”

-In addition to quality equipment and in-house monitoring, IHR Security is known for very reasonable prices.
+In addition to quality equipment and in-house monitoring, IHR Systems is known for very reasonable prices.
 A burglar alarm costs only $20 to monitor per month, while burglar and fire alarms can be monitored for just $25 per month.
 These low rates apply to both commercial and residential customers.

 Kenno explained that the installation charge depends on what the client wants installed.
 Clients can receive a homeowner’s insurance discount if they have all doors and windows covered.
 There’s also an additional discount with fire coverage of up to 20 percent.
 Each individual household needs to check with their insurance company to see what discounts are available for their home.